 Next, find a favorite side-kick to store your supplies in.

 We LOVE Yazzi Bags.
-Tthey are gorgeous and durable, made from specialty fabric with zippers and pouches galore!
-This particular bag (the Double Deluxe) perfectly fits the Farmer’s Wife project...including the book!
+They are gorgeous and durable, made from specialty fabric with zippers and pouches galore!

 I can't wait to see what you create.